New York Mortgage Trust Inc. (NYMT) Reveals an Earnings Mystery

 Current profitability levels for the company are sitting at:

-The net margin for New York Mortgage Trust Inc. stands at -194.97.
-The total capital return value is set at -0.48, while invested capital returns managed to touch -2.36.
+The net margin for New York Mortgage Trust Inc. stands at +68.28.
 Equity return is now at value 13.60, with 5.20 for asset returns.

-Based on New York Mortgage Trust Inc. (NYMT), the company’s capital structure generated 96.48 points at debt to equity in total, while total debt to capital is 49.10.
-Total debt to assets is 47.69, with long-term debt to equity ratio resting at 101.01.
-Finally, the long-term debt to capital ratio is 40.13.

-When we switch over and look at the enterprise to sales, we see a ratio of 14.64, with the company’s debt to enterprise value settled at 0.58.
-The receivables turnover for the company is 7.18 and the total asset turnover is 0.01.